-Since its opening in the early 1990s, the Bum Bum Bar has been gay-owned and operated, attracting a mixed, but mostly Latina lesbian crowd.
+Since its opening in the early 1990s, the Bum Bum Bar (pronounced “boom boom”) has been gay-owned and operated, attracting a mixed, but mostly working-class Latina lesbian crowd.
 Bumbum is the informal word for a woman’s backside in Brazil where annually there is a popular Miss Bumbum contest.
-Along with several other gay and lesbian bars in Queens, Bum Bum provided support for the inaugural Queens Pride Parade in 1993.
-The bar remains in operation and holds numerous events that attract customers from the five boroughs.
+The bar is located on Roosevelt Avenue, a busy, commercial thoroughfare under the elevated tracks in Woodside, Queens.